Partners

 Partnership to develop methodologies, tools and services to help measure Internet resilience in Africa.

-The A4AI (Alliance for Affordable Internet), in partnership with the ITU, provides annual Affordability report on mobile and fixed broadband pricing.
+The A4AI (Alliance for Affordable Internet), in partnership with the ITU, provides an annual Affordability report on mobile and fixed broadband pricing.

 Cloudflare Radar provides an alerting and reporting service that is used to inform and illustrate the impact of Internet shutdowns on Internet connectivity around the world.